 Let's Explore How To Prevent It Happening

-The BESS sharpness scale addresses this factory "dullness", noting that typical NEW high-end kitchen cutlery tests out on the Edge On UP! sharpness tester at 250-350 grams of force to cut the calibrated test media, while a kitchen knife done by a proficient sharpener can easily be in the 150-175 gram range.
+The BESS sharpness scale addresses this factory "dullness," noting that typical NEW high-end kitchen cutlery tests out on the Edge On UP! sharpness tester at 250-350 grams of force to cut the calibrated test media, while a kitchen knife done by a proficient sharpener can easily be in the 150-175 gram range.

 When grinding the blade of a knife, a moderate amount of heat is acceptable in the thicker regions, like toward the spine.
 This is because the steel volume of the blade functions as a heat sink and assists in the distribution of heat before higher temperatures can damage the blade.
 However, the scenario is different for the microscopically thin edge of the blade.
 A well-honed kitchen knife generally has an edge width of a half micron or less.
 (A micron is about .00004") This size is so minute that it can only be observed clearly with a scanning electron microscope.
-This minuscule area is of utmost importance and is highly susceptible to damage that can be caused by heat.
+This minuscule area is of utmost importance and is highly susceptible to damage caused by heat.
 It is, after all, the BUSINESS part of the knife.
 Do power grinders harm knife edges?
 Making knives requires the steel to be heated to high temperatures, quenched quickly, or cooled down to room temperature, and then tempered at a lower temperature to reduce internal stresses.
-Typically, the tempering temperature is around 400°F (200°C ) or less.
+The typical tempering temperature is around 400°F (200°C ) or less.
 If a knife being sharpened is heated to a temperature lower than that tempering threshold, it's unlikely to cause any damage at all.
-However, the temperature can easily exceed that limit in the sub-micron area of the edge's apex within a second or less, resulting in a compromised "heat-affected zone".
-In this zone, grain structure, hardness and temper will likely be affected.
+However, the temperature can easily exceed that limit in the sub-micron area of the edge's apex within a second or less, resulting in a compromised "heat-affected zone."
+In this zone, grain structure, hardness, and temper will likely be affected.
 Edge stability and edge retention will be adversely affected.
-The heat-affected zone (HAZ) is an area of the knife edge that has not been melted but has undergone changes in properties as a result of being exposed to relatively high temperatures.
+The heat-affected zone (HAZ) is an area of the knife edge that has not been melted but has undergone changes in properties due to exposure to relatively high temperatures.
 The HAZ is located from the apex back through the blade to the unaffected base material.
 This HAZ may be only a couple of thousandths of an inch back from the apex, but if it is there, your edge is degraded.
 Tempering color or "heat tint" is a useless barometer for checking for HAZ.
 If you're grinding fast and dry, HAZ cannot be avoided.
 Your knife won't hold an edge as well as it SHOULD.
-So is it best to avoid the situation altogether?
+So, is it best to avoid the situation altogether?
 I believe it is, and there are ways to mitigate the creation of this heat-affected zone (HAZ).
 Let's go over a few:

 1) Only Hand Sharpen Knives-- This isn't a viable option for professional knife makers and sharpeners.
 Still, it could be the answer for the home sharpener who only wants to keep personal knives keen and ready.
 Hand-sharpened edges haven't been exposed to the potential heat caused by grinding with belts or wheels.